ProjectAtlantis-dev/docs/atlantis/docs/announcements/index.md

 # Announcements

-## May 15 (VERY TENTATIVE MAY BE POSTPONED) @ Lift99 - Meetup: Hackage Setup and Administrivia
+## May 15 @ Lift99 - Meetup: Hackage Setup and Administrivia

 This meeting will be a technical prelim to go over ProjectAtlantis setup.
 This will essentially be the opposite of the last meeting i.e. get into the weeds of technical details and answer questions

+We will go over the first Atlantis sample bot code as well (which is compatible w the Poe protocol so you can play w it now)

 In a nutshell, we've decided to open source the Atlantis chatbus backend so you know exactly what your bots are talking to.
 Even if you don't care about Atlantis specifics you may want to be involved since we will be tackling things your next enterprise project may be facing anyway